Erasmus

 • With theInternational Institute for Water and Environmental Engineering:

-• In September 2023, Polytech will welcome 5 students from the Institut International d'Ingénierie de l'Eau et de l'Environnement (2iE) in Burkina Faso to its Le Bourget campus for credit mobility (semester) or as part of the double degree program in Sustainable Building Engineering (BEE) and Ecologie industrielle et territoriale (EIT).
+• In September 2023, Polytech will welcome five students from the International Institute for Water and Environmental Engineering (2iE) in Burkina Faso to its Le Bourget campus for a credit transfer program (semester) or as part of a dual degree in Eco-Construction and Energy (BEE) and Industrial and Territorial Ecology (EIT).

 ================

-• SMILE 2022: academics and/or teaching assignments from June 20 to 25, 2022 for 8 colleagues from Cheick Anta Diop (UCAD) and Gaston Berger universities in Senegal, Institut International d'Ingénierie de l'Eau et de l'Environnement (2iE) in Burkina Faso and Kagawa University in Japan.
+• SMILE 2022: training and/or teaching mobility from June 20 to 25, 2022, for eight colleagues from Cheick Anta Diop University (UCAD) and Gaston Berger University in Senegal, the International Institute for Water and Environmental Engineering (2iE) in Burkina Faso, and Kagawa University in Japan.

-Objectives: Participation in the SMILE 2022 "Summer Modules for Intercultural and Language Education" program (USMB Language Weeks) 15-hour language course modules/week (English, Spanish, French, Italian, intercomprehension in Romance languages) + Networking activities, exchange of best practices and discovery of the region.
+Objectives: Participation in the SMILE 2022 program "Summer Modules for Intercultural and Language Education" (USMB Language Weeks) language course modules 15 hours/week (English, Spanish, French, Italian intercomprehension in Romance languages) + Networking activities, exchange of best practices, and discovery of the region.

-To find out more about SMILE 2022 activities, click here.
+To learn more about SMILE 2022 activities, click here.

-• SMILE 2023: academics and/or teaching visits from June 19 to 23, 2023 for 15 colleagues from Argentina (UNLP and UNC), Brazil (UFV), Burkina Faso (2iE), Canada (UQTR and Sherbrooke), Colombia (Universidad del Rosario), Mexico (Universidad de Monterrey), Senegal (UCAD) and Japan (Kagawa University).
+• SMILE 2023: training and/or teaching mobility from June 19 to 23, 2023, for 15 colleagues from Argentina (UNLP and UNC), Brazil (UFV), Burkina Faso (2iE), Canada (UQTR and Sherbrooke), Colombia (Universidad del Rosario), Mexico (Universidad de Monterrey), Senegal (UCAD), and Japan (Kagawa University).

-Objectives: Participation in the SMILE 2023 "Summer Modules for Intercultural and Language Education" program (USMB Language Weeks) 15-hour language course modules/week (English, Spanish, French, Italian, intercultural communication and intercomprehension in Romance languages) + Networking activities, exchanges of best practices and discovery of the region.
+Objectives: Participation in the SMILE 2023 program "Summer Modules for Intercultural and Language Education" (USMB Language Weeks) language course modules 15 hours/week (English, Spanish, French, Italian, intercomprehension in Romance languages, and intercultural communication) + Networking activities, exchange of best practices, and discovery of the region.

-To find out more about SMILE 2023 activities, click here.
+To learn more about SMILE 2023 activities, click here.

 ===============

-• Mobility from academics as part of the USMB International Week from October 10 to 14, 2023 for 7 colleagues from partner institutions in Southeast Asia (University of Malaya, Universiti Kabangsaan Malaysia, Universitas Negeri Jakarta Indonesia, Universitas Pendidikan Indonesia, National University of Laos) and Ukraine (Sumy State University and Chernivtsi National University Yuriy Fedkovych (CHNU):
+• Training mobility as part of USMB International Week from October 10 to 14, 2023, for seven colleagues from partner institutions in Southeast Asia (University of Malaya, Universiti Kabangsaan Malaysia, Universitas Negeri Jakarta Indonesia, Universitas Pendidikan Indonesia, National University of Laos) and Ukraine ( Sumy State University and Chernivtsi National University Yuriy Fedkovych (CHNU)):

 img 8472

-Immersion in the International Relations Department and working meetings to exchange best practices, targeted according to participants: setting up intensive training courses (summer school) in the tourism professions, academics using Moodle tools, etc.
+-Immersion within the International Relations Department and work meetings and exchanges of best practices tailored to participants: implementation of intensive training courses (summer school) in tourism professions, training in the use of Moodle tools, etc.

--academics to the functioning and challenges of the Erasmus+KA171 program
+-Training on the operation and challenges of the Erasmus+KA171 program

-Participation in the International Week organized by the USMB, an event that brings together numerous international partners to exchange ideas and best practices, promote mobility opportunities at their institutions, improve cooperation processes, and discover the USMB's academics offer, its campuses and the Pays de Savoie region.
+-Participation in International Week organized by USMB, an event that brings together numerous international partners to exchange ideas and best practices, promote mobility opportunities at their institutions, improve cooperation processes, and discover USMB's educational offerings, campuses, and the Pays de Savoie region.

 img 8458